swcarpentry/hg-novice/02-collab.md

-Now that the default path is set up, we won't need to specify the target when we run `hg push` in the future; running `hg push` will automatically push the changes from our local repository to the repository on BitBucket:
+Now that the default path is set up, we won't need to specify the target when we run `hg push` in the future; running `hg push` will automatically push the changes from our local repository to the repository on Bitbucket:

 ~~~ {.bash}
 $ hg push